-Drowning World explores the human dimension of climate change by focusing on floods across geographical and cultural boundaries.
+The photographs on display explore the human dimension of climate change by focusing on floods across geographical and cultural boundaries.

-Rather than the literal depiction of disaster zones, Gideon Mendel focuses on the personal impact of flooding to evoke our shared vulnerability to global warming and question our sense of stability in the world.

 The Drowning World project consists of four related series.
+Rather than a literal depiction of disaster zones, Mendel focuses on the personal impact of flooding to evoke our shared vulnerability to global warming and question our sense of stability in the world.

-Submerged Portraits are intimate portraits of flood victims.
+The series Submerged Portraits are intimate portraits of flood victims.
 Their poses may seem conventional but their unsettling gazes challenge us to consider their context.

 Gideon Mendel (b.
 1959, Johannesburg, South Africa) is a leading contemporary photographer, whose intimate style of image-making and long-term commitment to projects, has earned him international recognition and many awards, including the Pollock Prize for Creativity.